maciejbalawejder/Deep-Learning-Collection/Sequentials/GRU/readme.md

 # Football predictions project
 In this project I created an GRU architecture to predict the outcome(Win, Draw, Lose) of the Premier League game.
+I recommend checking out my medium article about the [topic]().

 ### 1) __Data Preparation:__
 The final dataset contains the combined features listed below from Premier League season 19/20 and 20/21.
 The format of sequential data is [sample, time step, sequence].
 Each sample contains the features of the home team, away team, and odds from last 5 games.
 To make the form more visible I created the rating column for each team with the initial value taken from Premier League Fantasy dataset.
 The rating is updated with each game, based on the ELO rating formula.